 Vietnamese herbs: perilla, mint, lemon balm, split ong choy stems

-Soak dried shrimps until softened with hot water for about 20 min, and then mince finely using food processor or minifood chopper and set aside.
+Soak dried shrimps until softened with hot water for about 30 min to 1 hr, then mince finely until fluffy using food processor or minifood chopper and set aside.
 This can be done day in advance and refrigerated.

 Cook the vermicelli noodles and set aside.